 2. Assign Lessons on Professionalism

-While students work through the interactive lessons, Lori walks around the class helping students and answering questions as they come up.
+While her students work through the interactive lessons, Lori walks around the class, helping students and answering questions as they come up.
 After each section, students take a quiz that is automatically graded and recorded for Lori to review later.

 This makes students apply their interview experience to an educational setting.
-The interactive lessons let students work through material on their own, which removes a lot of pressure students feel to keep up with traditional learning.
+The interactive lessons let students work through the material independently, which removes a lot of pressure students feel to keep up with traditional learning.

 Whether you are using a digital curriculum, textbook readings, or a resource you found online, now is the time to have students do some independent work.

-While some students will get through this work before your class ends, remind students to complete the work at home so they come in prepared for the next day’s class.
+While some students may get through this work before your class ends, remind students to complete the work at home if needed, so they are prepared for the next day’s class.

 This change in gears bridges the first activity with later projects on professionalism.
-And by using a blended teaching approach, you make your students stay engaged with their lessons.
+And by using a blended teaching approach, your students stay more engaged with their lessons.
 (Talk about a bonus for a high school teacher!)

 3. Include an Activity on Professional Dress

-Once most students have completed their lessons and the accompanying assessments, Lori jumps to a new task.
-The next group activity relates to professional dress, which aligns with the next digital lessons they will complete.
+Lori jumps to a new task once most students have completed their lessons and the accompanying assessments.
+The next group activity relates to professional dress, which aligns with the digital lessons they will complete next.

 Lori shares images of people wearing various outfits with the class and asks their opinions to spark a discussion on professional dress.

-Students indicate which employees are dressed appropriately for the indicated job, and which ones aren’t professional.
+Students indicate which employees have dressed appropriately for the stated job and which aren’t professional.

-The purpose of this activity is to make students more aware of how their appearance and attire relates to whether they are seen as professional by others.
+This activity aims to make students more aware of how their appearance and attire relate to whether they are seen as professional by others.

-To start, get some pictures of people in various types of outfits ranging from casual to formal business attire.
+To start, get pictures of people in various outfits ranging from casual to formal business attire.
 Look for images of young professionals to keep the activity relevant to your students.

 Share the images by passing them around or projecting them at the front of the class.

-- Would this be appropriate dress for this type of job?
+Would this be an appropriate choice for this type of job?

-You could also ask students to share a personal experience of a time they saw an employee wearing inappropriate attire.
+You could also ask students to share a personal experience of when they saw an employee wearing inappropriate attire.

-By having a discussion on professional dress in different job roles and asking students about their own experiences, you are making this topic more relatable.
+By discussing professional dress in different job roles and asking students about their own experiences, you are making this topic more relatable.